-Vision is a wonderful thing!
-The first time I put on glasses in the seventh grade I never knew before that the trees with their leaves could look so lovely.
-Glasses and contacts alike can be expensive, with vision changing (and style) the bills will add up over time one may sometimes consider whether or not LASIK surgery is right for them.
-Discover the ins and outs of this eye surgery as well as what you can do at home with diet and lifestyle to improve eye sight.
+Vision is a wonderful thing.
+Glasses and contacts alike can be expensive, with vision changing and style, the bills will add up over time one may sometimes consider whether or not LASIK surgery is right for them.
+Discover the ins and outs of this eye surgery as well as what you can do at home with diet and lifestyle to improve eyesight.

-LASIK, also known as Laser in situ Keratomileusis or Laser Vision Correction has been used by Optometrists and Ophthalmologists since 1991.
-The procedure was developed by Greek doctor Ioannis Pallikaris and as of 2012 it has been used on more that 17 million individuals worldwide (Matthews, 2012).
+LASIK, also known as laser in situ keratomileuses or laser vision correction has been used by Optometrists and Ophthalmologists since 1991.
+The procedure was developed by Greek doctor Ioannis Pallikaris and as of 2012, it has been used on more than 17 million individuals worldwide (Matthews, 2012).

 Anatomy of the Eye & its Dysfunction

 Our eyes provide us with a sense of vision.
-They allow us to experience our surroundings and through the images we send our brain we are able to keep visual memories.
-The eyeball is a hollow, fluid filled (humors) sphere composed of three distinct layers.
+They allow us to experience our surroundings and through the images, we send our brain we are able to keep visual memories.
+The eyeball is a hollow, fluid-filled (humor) sphere composed of three distinct layers.
 The layers include;

 When an eye focuses images correctly it means that it has emmetropia.
 There are three forms of eyesight deterioration.

-Astigmatism: Is a result of unequal curvature in either or both the cornea and eyes natural lens.
-The blurry image that the brain is provided is a result of the cornea and the lens providing instead of points of light, lines of light for the retina.
+Astigmatism: Is a result of unequal curvature in either or both the cornea and eyes’ natural lens.
+The blurry image that the brain is provided as a result of the cornea and the lens providing instead of points of light, lines of light for the retina.